 Others may find some of the perfumed and flavored teas relaxing so may want to make themselves a cup on the flight with some hot water supplied by the cabin crew.

-The Quick Answer: Fortunately, in most instances, you can take your favorite tea bags in your carry on bags with you when traveling and also in your checked luggage.
+The Quick Answer: Can you take tea bags on a plane?
+Fortunately, in most instances, you can take your favorite tea bags in your carry on bags with you when traveling and also in your checked luggage.
 But if flying internationally it can depend on the country you are visiting so you will need to check the local regulations.

-The following information gives the full rules regarding taking tea bags through airport security, on a plane and international through customs.
+The following information gives the full rules regarding taking tea bags through airport security, on a plane and internationally through customs.

 Can you bring tea bags through airport security?